iamwhil/graph19/README.md

 -- d postgresql | Sets the date to today.
 Haha, oh me.
 Uses postgres as our database for this engine.

 Making a new component?
 How about doing that thing everyone loves doing?
 Delete some things you don't need!
 And if you need them, bring them back!

+### Cleaning up the creation

+The creation of the component will create quite a few files and do some things you don't want done.

+A. Remove `gem 'gem_name', path 'components/gem_name'` from the Gemfile.
+We'll do this with the booter (Below).

+B. Alter the [gemname].gemspec to contain valid information and no TODO's.

+C. Include any gems that you need in the [gemname].gemspec

+D. Using Graph?
+Create a `graphql/[gemname]` folder in the components app/ folder.
+The /[gemname] will allow us to name space our graph objects.
+* create query_types and types folder in the `graphql/[gemname]` folder.

 * app/views
 * app/assets